The Best of Adam Sharp Synopsis :

 Were there a couple of things I considered surplus to story requirements?
 Yes.
 But unless you have lived in a bubble, it is unlikely you will not connect with elements of Adam Sharp’s journey of self-assessment and discovery, and make parallels to your own life.

 What particularly resonated with me, and what sets this adult drama apart, are the strong and recurring links made between music, memories and emotion.
-Yes, Simsion has literally created a playlist for The Best of Adam Sharp, and there really is something in it for everyone, from Joni Mitchell to Adele, the Rolling Stones to The Killers, and the references made to songs/lyrics within the novel are very clever.
+Yes, Simsion has literally created a The Best of Adam Sharp playlist, and there really is something in it for everyone, from Joni Mitchell to Adele, the Rolling Stones to The Killers, and the references made to songs/lyrics within the novel are very clever.
 But it’s bigger than that…

 We all have our own playlists (literal and metaphorical), and their value goes well beyond the sentimental — highlighting the extent to which we let our behaviour be influenced by events in the past and a means to consider situations from different perspectives.
 And while its effect may not always be as immediate or visceral as music (or a sight or smell), I think all avid readers would agree that fiction is a similarly powerful medium that helps us reference, explore and process our emotions.